zhangyilun/food-fates-api/README.md

 Using ML to predict the rating of your next restaurant proposal and provide helpful tips.

-Data: Yelp Dataset
-Machine learning: Scikit-Learn
-Frontend: js (React), MapBox
-Backend:  python (Flask)
+Data: Yelp Dataset, , Machine learning: Scikit-Learn, Frontend: js (React), MapBox, Backend:  python (Flask)